K09Gaurav/DriveTrack-Monitoring-Dashboard/README.md

 ---

+## 📬 API Testing

+You can import the full Postman collection for all DriveTrack endpoints:

+📂 `/postman/DriveTrack.postman_collection.json`

+Use `http://localhost:8081` as the base URL while testing.

 ## 📚 API Documentation

 The system exposes a comprehensive set of RESTful endpoints for managing vehicles, fuel data, and engine data.

 ### 🚗 Vehicle APIs